 Building that support should begin with a clear understanding of the ways a high-performing procurement function can help fulfill key marketing needs.
 We have identified six areas of focus, from well-established purchasing capabilities that marketers already know to a few that call for the advanced skills of a mature, high-performing procurement function:

-- Move quickly.
+Move quickly.
 Marketing is changing rapidly, and the digital revolution is a key driver.
 Marketing teams need to respond.
 Working closely with procurement allows them to develop rules of the road that permit flexibility and responsiveness while controlling risk.
+In it together

 To capture value of this kind—especially the more advanced opportunities, in the bottom half of the list above—marketing and procurement need a closer working relationship throughout the entire purchasing process.
 To show how such a relationship can work, let’s consider the example of a large CPG company that recently conducted a comprehensive review of its agency ecosystem, starting with media-buying activities.
 As a result, the company not only found the most capable agency with the best cultural fit but also saved on media spend and fees.
 It reinvested half of the savings in additional media, helping to drive growth.
 The rest went straight to the bottom line.